khanhnguyen7802/Module4-EarnIt/README.md

 ## Tools

--- During the procedure of project implementation, we are using Trello board to have a visual idea of all the requirements and user stories.
+- During the procedure of project implementation, we are using Trello board to have a visual idea of all the requirements and user stories.
 Moreover, it is used to split the cards there, namely the responsibilities to each of the members of the group.
 You can access our Trello board via the link: https://trello.com/b/BNmNTXqN/m4-project

---During the course, scrum master of that week receives an email with a username and password for the Provider Platform-as-a-Service (PaaS).
+- During the course, scrum master of that week receives an email with a username and password for the Provider Platform-as-a-Service (PaaS).
 These login credentials are shared among all group members.
-Here you can find the URL to access the platform
+Here you can find the URL to access the platform: http://earnit5.paas.hosted-by-previder.com/earnit/login

---To use the sorted data, the database schema was created and added to our GitLab.
+- To use the sorted data, the database schema was created and added to our GitLab.
 You can find the database schema below:

 User(id PK, email NOT NULL, password NOT NULL, salt NOT NULL)